Lesson 2: A simple piano

 Making a simple piano

-Alright, let’s make that piano.
+Alright, let’s make that piano 🎹.

 Making the piano circuit

 To limit the use of unnecessary components, we’re going to hook up our buttons with the ATmega’s internal pull-up resistors.
 So, the default state will be HIGH for each button (and then LOW when pressed).
-We’ll write code to support both pull-down and pull-resistor designs, however (ahhh, the magic of code to help manage hardware messiness!).
+We’ll write code to support both pull-down and pull-up resistor designs, however (ahhh, the magic of code to help manage hardware messiness!).

 This is the first time we’ve breadboarded so many components, so try to keep your wiring and layout clean.
-I always reserve using black wire for connections to GND and red wire for connections to Vcc.
+We always reserve using black wire for connections to GND and red wire for connections to Vcc.
 In fact, if you sneak back a look to any of our wiring diagrams, you should observe this convention. :)

 Here are two images of our physical wiring.
 Click and open the images in a new tab to zoom.
 Obviously, many other functionally equivalent wirings are possible.
 We are also using a mixture of jumper wires (which you have in your kits) and manually cut solid-core wires (which you do not).
 Generally, we strive to make clean, elegant circuits—but doubly so for when we’re teaching!